 Traditional Mostarda is a mixture of whole fruits in simple syrup and mustard oil.
-Its origin goes back to the honey, mustard, oil, and vinegar condiments of the Roman Empire most likely originating from the need to preserve fruit.
+Its origin goes back to the honey, mustard, oil, and vinegar condiments of the Roman Empire, most likely originating from the need to preserve fruit.

-This Mostarda contains citrus strips and has a sweet, yet slightly spicy twist.
+This Mostarda contains citrus strips and has a sweet yet slightly spicy twist.

-Used much the same way as chutney.
+They are used much the same way as chutney.

 Mostarda di Cremona origins

 Cremonesi invented their Mostarda in the 14th Century and then called it mosto ardente, or ardent must because they made it with grape must and ground mustard seed.

 They used this aromatic mixture to preserve fruit for long periods.
 Eventually, the fruit preserved in this manner came to be known as Mostarda.